 to suggest times and days.

-Please dress for the weather and bring drinking water and comfortable work gloves to protect from thorny branches.
+Come Prepared: Please dress for the weather and bring drinking water and comfortable work gloves to protect from thorny branches.
 Reservations requested at 815-344-1294 or

 .
-Walk-ins welcome but session may be cancelled if minimum registration is not met 24 hours prior.
+Walk-ins welcome but session may be canceled if minimum registration is not met 24 hours prior.
 New HRST Volunteers, must register ahead and plan to arrive 15 minutes early for paperwork.
 Sessions are canceled if it rains or will rain with four hours of end time.

 Astronomy Nights at Volo Bog State Natural Area